fanglingsu/vimb/README.md

 - user defined URL-shortcuts with placeholders
 - read it later queue to collect URIs for later use
 - multiple yank/paste registers
+- Vim like autocmd - execute commands automatically after an event on specific URIs

 ## Packages